Shelly855/connect4-terminal/README.md

 This is the **original terminal-based version** of the Connect 4 game, developed before transitioning to a GUI.

-It supports:
+### Supported Modes
 - Human vs Human
-- Human vs AI (Random, Smart, Minimax, basic ML, minimax-trained ML)
+- Human vs AI (Random, Smart, Minimax, Basic ML, Minimax-Trained ML)
 - AI vs AI

 ---